abrcgod/RustBook/README.md

 # RustBook

----
-This are just my personal notes from the rustbook
+These are just my personal notes from the RustBook